LUCKYVN-NETWORK/RewardClick/README.md

 ### Commands
 - RewardClick Comamnd
-  - • /reward help - Hiển thị trợ giúp về các lệnh.
+  - • /reward help - Shows help about commands.
-  - • /reward edit <tier> - Bắt đầu chỉnh sửa tier.
+  - • /reward edit - Edit Setup.
-  - • /reward save - Lưu các vị trí đã đánh dấu.
+  - • /reward save - Saves marked locations.
-  - • /reward start - Bắt đầu sự kiện.
+  - • /reward start - Starts the event.
-  - • /reward stop - Dừng sự kiện.
+  - • /reward stop - Stops the event.
-  - • /reward reload - Reload lại config
+  - • /reward reload - Reloads the config
 <hr>

 ### Hướng dẫn sử dụng
-đặc các khối block bất kì ở các khu vực muốn xuất hiện reward và sử dụng /reward edit <tier là loại quà muốn xuống hiện> điều này sẽ có hướng dẫn trong config khi setup xong chỉ cần save và cài đặc thời gian tự động start, khi sự kiện được bắt đầu các phần quà sẽ xuất hiện ngẫu nhiên ở các vị trí người chơi đã chỉnh trước đó sự kiện sẽ tự động kết thúc khi người phần thưởng được nhặt hết
+Place any blocks in areas where you want rewards to appear and use /reward edit <tier is the type of gift you want to display> this will have instructions in the config Once setup is complete, just save and set the automatic start time, when the event is started Gifts will appear randomly in positions previously adjusted by the player The event will automatically end when all rewards are picked up
 <hr>